Explore As-Salt’s rich history and harmony on a guided tour from Amman. Discover Ottoman mansions, mosques, churches, and vibrant local markets.

 - Al Salt - Begin your journey with a hotel pick-up in Amman, traveling in a private leisure vehicle with an English-speaking driver who also serves as your guide.
 Head north to the historic city of As-Salt, a UNESCO World Heritage site that was once considered as a potential capital of Jordan.
 Nestled on hills, As-Salt was governed by the Romans…

 - Al Salt - Begin your journey with a hotel pick-up in Amman, traveling in a private leisure vehicle with an English-speaking driver who also serves as your guide.
 Head north to the historic city of As-Salt, a UNESCO World Heritage site that was once considered as a potential capital of Jordan.
 Nestled on hills, As-Salt was governed by the Romans and Byzantines before flourishing under Ottoman rule from the 1890s to the 1920s.
 Today, it is a place where Christian and Muslim communities coexist peacefully, with mosques and churches standing side by side.
-Join a local guide to explore the “Harmony Trail,” experiencing the unique interfaith harmony and coherence within As-Salt’s neighborhoods.
+Meet a local guide and embark on the “Harmony Trail” to experience the unique interreligious harmony and coherence within As-Salt’s neighborhoods.
 The longstanding mosques and churches reflect the city’s unity and community spirit.

 - Abu Jaber Museum - As you follow the trail, observe the Islamic and Christian symbols and inscriptions that adorn the architecture of old homes and places of worship.
-Discover downtown As-Salt and begin your exploration at the Historic Old As-Salt Museum, located in the Abu Jaber House.
-This beautiful mansion, representing the city’s prosperous era at the end of the 19th century, has been transformed into a museum showcasing the golden age of As-Salt.
+Explore downtown As-Salt and begin your journey at the Historic Old As-Salt Museum, located in the Abu Jaber House, a stunning mansion that represents the city’s prosperity at the end of the 19th century.
+This mansion has been transformed into the Historical Old Salt Museum, which showcases the city’s golden age.

-- Al-Salt - Continue to Al Ain Plaza, As-Salt’s historic downtown, surrounded by Hammam Street, Al-Eskafyeh, and Al-Khayateen stairs.
+- Al-Salt - Continue to Al Ain Plaza, As-Salt’s historic downtown area, surrounded by Hammam Street, Al-Eskafyeh, and Al-Khayateen stairs.
 Enjoy watching locals play Mangaleh, a popular game in As-Salt passed down through generations.
-Visit the Great Mosque, originally built in the 13th century and reconstructed in 2007 in Al Ain Plaza, blending modern and traditional architecture.
+Visit the Great Mosque, originally built in the 13th century and reconstructed in 2007 in Al Ain Plaza, the city’s center, blending modern and traditional architecture.
 As a town that values interfaith coexistence, the mosque’s stairs lead to the Church of the Good Shepherd.
-Walk towards The English Complex, established in 1849, which served as a center for various activities, including a school for children, Jordan’s first hospital, the Church of the Good Shepherd, and a school for religious lessons.
+Walk towards The English Complex, established in 1849, which served as a hub for various activities, including a school for children, Jordan’s first hospital, the Church of the Good Shepherd, and a school for religious lessons.

-- Al Salt - The complex provided care during the world wars, Palestinian revolutions, and the 1927 earthquake.
-Visit the iconic houses of Fatima Al Zoubi or Al Adham, built in 1864, showcasing As-Salt’s urban economic development.
-Owned by one of As-Salt’s prominent families, the house is now used as the headquarters for the As-Salt City Development Project.
-Continue to Al-Khader Orthodox Church, a popular site in As-Salt, located at the end of Al-Khader Street, a winding road lined with shops.
-This church, originally built in an ancient cave in 1682, welcomes both Christians and Muslims for prayer.
+- Al Salt - The complex provided care during the world wars, Palestinian revolutions, and the significant earthquake of 1927.
+Visit the iconic houses of Fatima Al Zoubi or Al Adham, offering a home experience of Neighborhoods & Gardens built in 1864, showcasing As-Salt’s urban economic development.
+Owned by one of As-Salt’s prominent families, the house has been donated to As-Salt Greater Municipality for use as the headquarters for the As-Salt City Development Project.
+Continue to Al-Khader Orthodox Church, a highly visited site in As-Salt.
+Located at the end of Al-Khader Street, a winding road with various shops, this church was originally built in an ancient cave in 1682.

-- Al Khader Orthodox Church - Al-Khader Church is a place of worship for both Christians and Muslims.
+- Al Khader Orthodox Church - Al-Khader Church is a place where both Christians and Muslims are welcome to pray.
 Proceed to the Small Mosque, the oldest standing mosque in As-Salt, constructed in the early 20th century.
-Situated at the end of Al-Hammam Street, it was built by mason Haj Suleiman Abu Al Hosson between 1905-1907, funded entirely by local community donations.
+Situated at the end of Al-Hammam Street, the mosque was built by mason Haj Suleiman Abu Al Hosson between 1905-1907, funded entirely by local community donations.
 Continue to the Roman Catholic Church and School, the first private school in As-Salt, welcoming both Muslim and Christian students and teachers.
 Enjoy free time to explore local independent shops, stroll through markets, and purchase souvenirs (at your own expense).
-Optional lunch is available at a local restaurant: City Balcony, Al Gherbal, or Beit Aziz; or experience a home-cooked meal for an authentic taste.
+Optional lunch at a local restaurant: City Balcony, Al Gherbal, or Beit Aziz; or experience a homemade meal for an authentic taste.
 The tour concludes with a hotel drop-off in Amman.

 - Prophet Shoaib Shrine - Upgrade: Opt for an additional visit to the Islamic shrines of Prophet Yusha’ and Shuaib for a spiritually enriching experience at an extra cost.